 Do painters need insurance?

 If you’re looking to learn about the best insurance coverages for painters, you’re in the right place.
-Some of the most important painter insurance policies include liability, property, and workers’ compensation insurance.
+Some of the most important insurance policies for painters include liability, property, and workers’ compensation insurance.

 What types of insurance are best for painters?